 The grape harvest lasts into the fall season, adding sweetness to cheese plates and roasted meats (try roasting grapes along with chicken or with pork sausages, or throw some into a hot pan when sauteing pork chops).

 In our Grape and Taleggio Grilled Cheese recipe, grapes are bathed in grappa and added to a classic grilled cheese sandwich for a luxurious twist on a simple comfort food.
 Just add a green salad on the side and you’re good to go.
-Okay, and a glass of wine too.
+OK, and a glass of wine too.
+If you can find Moon Drop Grapes, they’ll taste just as good but add a slight crunchy texture.

 Related Reading: The Best Grilled Cheese You’ve Never Had